 The Nursing program is designed for the student who plans to enter the job force immediately.
 After successful completion of the required curriculum, you will receive an Associate's of Applied Science Degree which prepares you for the Registered Nurse licensure exam.
 The program consists of a prerequisite semester in which students must have completed all prerequisite courses prior to admission to the Nursing Program.
 Because of the limited spaces available in this program, admission is highly competitive and completion of all general education, related, and support courses is highly recommended.
 To be considered for acceptance to the Nursing Program the student must meet certain entrance standards.
 Contact the Nursing Department for additional program admission requirements and Program details.

 Due to the amount of online and computer-based work required for the Nursing Education courses, it is recommended that students take the required computer course within two years of applying to the program.

 WOSC pre-nursing students are strongly encouraged to make an appointment with their academic counselor at least once a semester.
 Appointments can be made by calling any of our campuses:

-The National League for Nursing Accreditation Commission (NLNAC) accreditation requests that we share the ‘Assessment Results’ pertaining to the program outcomes with our graduates and their employers.
-Click here to downloaddocument.
+The Accreditation Commission for Education in Nursing, Inc (ACEN) requests that we share the ‘Assessment Results’ pertaining to the program outcomes with our graduates and their employers.
+Click here review the Measurement Indicators.